 Simple is Best to Start

 If this is your first attempt at hitting the road in a converted passenger van it’s best to start with the basics in the beginning.
 Along the way as you take road trips or stay in national parks you’ll make a list of things you wish your van had or could do.
+Maybe you’ll wish you had bigger holding tanks (water tanks) or a better heat system.
 These are things you can add or put on your wish list when you upgrade.
-Things like snazzy captain’s chairs might not be as important as an awesome DVD player when you actually live in your van full time.
+Things like snazzy captain’s chairs might not be as important as an awesome dvd player when you actually live in your van full time.

 Are you active outdoors?
 Do you have a ton of gear for climbing, kayaking or surfing?
 How about hiking or grilling; are there things you just can’t or won’t live without?
+Do you need 4 wheel drive?
 Take this into consideration when choosing your Class B. How much storage is there?
 Does the roof have a rack?
 How about cabinets for your DVD collection?
 If you plan to work remotely make sure there’s enough storage for all your essential electronics.

 If you’re only two people the options will be many.
 But how about when friends want to tag along?
+Be sure to explore all the varying floor plans, especially if customizing.
 Check out the sleeping arrangements and options for expanding it for extra travelers.
 Choosing a table/bed conversion or built-in bench seat might be the way to go if you plan on inviting people to ride along now and then.

 To Shower or Not to Shower